 The Visiting Medical Student Program enriches both Duke University School of Medicine and the visiting medical student.
 Applicants must be in good academic standing, receive academic credit by the home school for the visiting student experience, and be actively progressing toward a Doctor of Medicine degree at an affiliated LCME accredited institution, a Doctor of Osteopathic Medicine at an affiliated COCA accredited institution, or an approved/affiliated international institution.
+All visiting student requests must be approved by the Visiting Student Coordinator.
+Visiting medical students must adhere to the Duke School of Medicine academic calendar.

 Official Name of Institution / School of Medicine